 Secondly, numerous studies have strongly supported the role of ALA in treating diabetic neuropathy.
 It does so by enhancing nitric oxide-mediated endothelium-dependent vasodilation, thus improving microcirculation in patients with diabetic polyneuropathy.
 Additionally, when taken with avocado/soybean unsaponifiables, ALA is shown to significantly suppress prostaglandin E-2 production, a key cytokine in the pathogenesis of inflammation.

 Also, ALA possesses an excellent iron-chelation property.
 The thiol groups in ALA are responsible for chelating irons.
-By increasing the glutathione levels inside the cells, ALA and dihydrolipoate excrete various toxins, especially toxic metals in the body.
+By increasing the glutathione levels inside the cells, ALA and dihydrolipoate excrete various toxins, especially toxic metals, in the body.
 Lipoic acid preferentially binds to Zn, Pb, and Cu.
-On the other hand, dihydrolipoate form complexes with Fe, Zn, Hg, Pb, and Cu.
+On the other hand, dihydrolipoate forms complexes with Fe, Zn, Hg, Pb, and Cu.

 Mechanism of Action

-In the pathogenesis of inflammation, factor NF-kB modulates inflammatory cytokines, including interleukin (IL) IL-1β and IL-6.
+In the pathogenesis of inflammation, factor NF-kB modulates inflammatory cytokines, including interleukins (ILs) such as IL-1β and IL-6.
 ALA expresses its anti-inflammatory effect by inhibiting I Kappa B kinase, a converging enzyme for the activation of NF-kB, thus suppressing the activation of other inflammatory cytokines.

 ALA is available in the form of oral supplementation and intravenous injection.
 Studies postulate promising therapeutic properties in several conditions, including type 1 and 2 diabetes mellitus (DM), neuropathy, and ischemic-perfusion injury.

-Oral: Data demonstrates daily oral supplementation of 300 mg of ALA over the course of 3 months maintains and improves functional vision in type 1 and type 2 DM patients, respectively.
+Oral: Data demonstrates daily oral supplementation of 300 mg of ALA over the course of 3 months maintains and improves functional vision in type 1 and type 2 diabetes mellitus patients, respectively.